-Even Reilly’s most ardent critics (Is there even such a thing?) have to admit that when it comes to comedy, he’s fearless.
-Will Ferrell’s obviously in the same boat(s ‘n hoes), and that’s why the two have solidified themselves as a comedy duo, with their third co-lead project, the Sherlock Holmes parody Holmes & Watson, about to hit theaters.
+Even Reilly’s most ardent critics (Are there even such people?) have to admit that when it comes to comedy, he’s fearless.
+Will Ferrell’s obviously in the same boat(s ‘n hoes), and that’s why the two have solidified themselves as a comedy duo.
 Step Brothers, their second collaboration, about two 40-year-olds still living with their parents having to finally face adult life, is best enjoyed if one approaches the characters not as silly man-children getting themselves into zany shenanigans, but seriously deranged caricatures who should probably be locked up somewhere.
 The satire on distinctly American arrested development is so thick, it’s essentially a live-action Beavis and Butthead.
 As the slightly smarter of the two, Reilly taps into the soul of an especially manipulative toddler.

 The only bright spot in this bloated, CGI spectacle is John C. Reilly’s contagiously enthusiastic WWII veteran who’s been stranded on Skull Island for decades.
 The kook who went loopy after spending years in isolation is an especially unimaginative archetype in such hidden island adventures, but Reilly’s ability to automatically elevate even such tired material is on full display here, as he single-handedly creates the one memorable character in this disposable genre rethread.